Talmage-Hilton/Stat-386-Blog/about.md

 ## About Me

 {{I am a current BYU undergraduate student majoring in statistics!
-I love sports, music, and data science.}}
+I'm from South Jordan, UT and I love sports, music, and data science.}}